Be proactive, resilient & realistic!

 But also..., be resilient

 You might well be a model of pro-activeness and yet not be as successful as you like.
 When you are just starting out in academia it can sometimes seem that whatever you do, you don't make the progress you want.
+It took me 10 years to even get to a Senior Lectureship.
 Don't give up!
 One of my PhD students - Shea Fan - did not have any published papers when she finished her PhD.
 Her PhD only came together at the last moment and we had decided to aim high with her work.
 This meant receiving many journal rejections and doing zillions of painful revisions, but no published papers to show for it.
 She was fortunate to work for an institution that didn't have strict tenure requirements, but still ... she started to despair a bit.

 Then, "all of a sudden" her fortunes turned and in the space of a month she got a journal acceptance, a nomination for a best dissertation award, and an award for the best conference paper.
 A year later she had three papers accepted for top journals, a book on Managing Expatriates in China and another conference award nomination.
 But of course this didn't happen "all of a sudden", it was the result of years and years of persistence!
 You can read about her work in a guest post on my blog: Managing expatriates’ identity: subtle desire, big impact

 Many aspects of academia require a persistent, long-term investment of effort and it is not always clear which efforts will make a difference for your career in the end.
-Sometimes activities that you don't like doing turn out to be very useful for your career after all (and great learning opportunities).
-Other times significant set-backs can turn out to be a blessing-in-disguise because they prompt you to do other things.
+Sometimes activities that you don't like doing turn out to be very useful for your career after all (and are great learning opportunities).
+Other times significant set-backs can turn out to be a blessing-in-disguise because they prompt you to do things you wouldn't normally have done.
 I have had several major setbacks in my career that were - pro-actively - turned into positive outcomes.

-Failed (internal) promotion applications in particular often lead to very negative emotions (see also: Internal versus external promotion [1 of 4]).
+Failed (internal) promotion applications in particular often lead to very negative emotions (see also: Internal versus external promotion).
 For some it can be like geting a dozen rejections for journal submissions and grant application submissions all in one go.
 Moreover, as our work is typically such an important part of our personal identity, rejection of an internal promotion application in particular can feel like a rejection from someone close to you, hurting both your feelings and your pride.
 One of my colleagues at Middlesex had withdrawn in a state of anger and bitterness after a failed promotion application.
-But after venting to some senior colleagues, she picked herself up, reflected on the best way forward and now has a sabbatical coming up and lots of exciting plans to take her into a new direction.
+But after venting to some senior colleagues, she picked herself up, reflected on the best way forward, managed to get a sabbatical and research funding and has lots of exciting plans to take her into a new direction.

 ...and be realistic